datamade/parserator/README.md

         <TokenSequence><label>token</label> <label>token</label> <label>token</label></TokenSequence>
       </Collection>
     ```
     * If you have labeled strings in other formats, they will need to be converted to this XML format for parserator to read the data.
 In data\_prep\_utils.py, there are some tools that can help you do this.
-For example, the sequence2XML function reads labeled sequences represented as a list of tuples and returns the analogous XML represention: [(token, label), (token, label), ...] -> <TokenSequence><label>token</label> <label>token</label> ... </TokenSequence>
+For example, the sequence2XML function reads labeled sequences represented as a list of tuples and returns the analogous XML represention: ```[(token, label), (token, label), ...]``` -> ```<TokenSequence><label>token</label> <label>token</label> ... </TokenSequence>```
+    * If you only have raw, unlabeled strings, parserator can help you manually label tokens through a command line interface.
+To start a manual labeling task, run ```parserator label [parser module name] --infile [raw data filepath] --outfile [output filepath]```
+      - The infile option should be the filepath for a csv, where each line is a string
+      - The outfile option should be the filepath for an xml file, where manually labeled training data will be written.
+If you specify an existing xml file as the outfile, the newly labeled strings will be appended at the end of the xml file.
+      - When you exit a manual labeling task, any strings from the infile that were not labeled will be written to a separate csv, with 'unlabeled_' prepended to the filename, so that in the future, you can pick up where you left off.
+      - Within the manual labeling task, you will be prompted with tokens to label.
+To label tokens, enter the number corresponding to the correct tag.
+To see a mapping of numbers to labels, type 'help'
+      - If the parser model (learned_settings.crfsuite) already exists, the console labeler will use it to inform the manual labeling task.

 5. **Train your parser**
 6. **Repeat steps 3-5 as needed!**